bayoub03/Master-Thesis-Implementation/README.md

 - Add the newly generated file into Visual Studio.
 Then include the file into the sample of your choice.
 You should be ready to go !

+In a kali machine, ensure you have `wine` installed, then you have to simply execute the command with `wine` as a prefix and you should have your XORed payload generated.